inferno-framework/davinci-dtr-test-kit/README.md

 - Download the source code from this repository.
 - [Start or identify](#fhir-server-simulation-for-the-client-suite)
-  an Inferno Reference Server instance for Inferno to use for simulation (only needed if planning to run the DTR Smart App test suite).
+  an Inferno Reference Server instance for Inferno to use for simulation (only needed if planning to run the DTR SMART App test suite).
 - Open a terminal in the directory containing the downloaded code.
 - In the terminal, run `setup.sh`.
 - In the terminal, run `run.sh`.
 - Use a web browser to navigate to `http://localhost`.

-## FHIR Server Simulation for the DTR Smart App Suite
+## FHIR Server Simulation for the DTR SMART App Suite

-The DTR Smart App test suite needs to be able to return responses to FHIR read and search APIs.
+The DTR SMART App test suite needs to be able to return responses to FHIR read and search APIs.
 These responses can be complex and so the suite relies on a full FHIR server to provide responses for it to provide back to systems under test.
 The test kit was written to work with the [Inferno Reference Server](https://github.com/inferno-framework/inferno-reference-server)